 At WIT, we believe that robust theological reflection is characterized by collaboration and dialogue.
 We’re committed to creating a safe space for discussions that are open, challenging and respectful.

 Disagreement is a necessary and fruitful part of this process.
 It is most productive when all parties agree to assume good faith.
 People who post on this blog, and people who comment on it, do so in order to seek greater understanding and contribute positively to Christian feminist reflection.
 Each party will assume that any response to her work has this positive goal in mind, even if it takes the form of a negative critique.
 In order to preserve the possibility of this assumption, any negative critiques should be directed to particular claims and, where possible, cite directly from the text in question.
 No ad hominem arguments will be accepted.

-The authors of this blog are particularly aware of and sensitive to a tendency to critique theologians as inadequately Christian and/or Catholic.
+The authors of this blog are particularly aware of and sensitive to a tendency to critique theologians as inadequately Christian.
 We reject this way of speaking as it obscures the substance of any argument and breaks Christian charity.
 No comments will be made that accuse any member of not holding to the faith which they themselves claim.
 The ambiguity of the phrase “good faith” is helpful here.
 In this second way also, assume good faith.